Geetha Gopi

 Geetha Gopi (born 30 May 1973) is a Communist Party of India politician from Thrissur and Member of the Kerala Legislative Assembly from Nattika Assembly Constituency.
 She started her Political career in the year 1995.
 She was the Chairperson of Guruvayur Municipality in 2004 and 2009 and deputy chairperson of the same in 2011.
 She was born in Punnayurkulam on 30 May 1973.

-On 15 June 2017, the CPI issued a warning to Gopi for attending her daughter's lavish wedding.
+On 15 June 2017, the CPI issued a warning to Gopi for conducting her daughter's wedding lavishly.